bem-site/bem-method/faq/faq.en.md

 * In BEM, template generation is possible at the development stage.
 This lets us pass the ready HTML.
 Templates can be executed both in the browser and on the server side.

 * Web Components are based on an imperative principle, using string interpolation.
 * BEM uses a declarative approach, which helps manage templating in a flexible way and avoid redundancy.
-For more information about the difference between the declarative and imperative approaches, you can see the presentation from [Sergey Berezhnoy](https://ru.bem.info/authors/berezhnoy-sergey/) on [Template Engines](https://events.yandex.ru/lib/talks/553/) (in Russian).

 Build vs HTML import